weisjohn/guitar-controller/README.md

  - `y`
  - `whammy`

 Range events receive a value.
-(These update extremely frequently, it may need to be normalized).

 For example:

 ```javascript
 player1.on('x', function(val) {